danieldiamond/gitlab-analytics/notes.md

 *a logical design technique that seeks to present the data in a standard, intuitive framework that allows for high-performance acces*

+Dimensional Modelling is business process oriented and can be built in 4 steps:
+1. Choose the business process e.g. track monthly revenue
+2. Declare the grain e.g. per customer
+3. Identify the dimensions
+4. Identify the fact

 ## Fact and dimension tables

 Dimensional modeling always uses the concepts of facts (measures), and dimensions (context).